Grant Writing Course

 Students enrolled in this course are expected to have a draft proposal completed by the end of the semester.

-HPA 591 Grant Writing is a required course for those enrolled in the MS in Clinical and Translational Science, but is open to other qualified candidates on a credit non-degree basis with permission from the instructor or REACH Director, Jack Zwanziger.
+HPA 591 Grant Writing is a required course for those enrolled in the MS in Clinical and Translational Science, but is open to other qualified candidates on a credit non-degree basis with permission from the instructor or MS CTS Program Director, Jack Zwanziger.

-If you are interested in taking this grant writing course as a credit non-degree student, please email Jaclyn Jackson or call (312) 413-5429.
+If you are interested in taking this grant writing course as a credit non-degree student, please contact Jaclyn Jackson at email@example.com or (312) 413-5429.